RamNathawat/Stars-In-Your-Browser/README.md

 ## Contributing

-Contributions to improve the Solar System Explorer are welcome.
+Contributions to improve the Stars in Your Browser are welcome.
 Please feel free to submit issues or pull requests.